Elizabeth Murray (doctor): Career and research

 Through HeLP Digital, Murray developed a programme to help people with Type 2 diabetes by providing evidence-based information and support online (HeLP-Diabetes), with funding by the NIHR.
-NHS England announced it will be rolling the HeLP-Diabetes programme nationally in 2020, following trials across 11 areas of the UK.
+NHS England announced it will be rolling out the HeLP-Diabetes programme nationally in 2020, following trials across 11 areas of the UK.

-Murray is a member of the Steering Group for Public Health England workstream on evaluation of digital health interventions, a member of the NHSE Diabetes Programme Board, and a member of the Public Health England Behavioural Science Advisory Board.
+Murray was a member of the Steering Group for Public Health England workstream on evaluation of digital health interventions, a member of the NHSE Diabetes Programme Board, and a member of the Public Health England Behavioural Science Advisory Board.

+Personal life and death

+In 2018, Murray entered into a civil partnership with Debby Lennard, a senior civil servant.
+Murray was diagnosed with breast cancer in 2022, and died on 7 April 2023, at the age of 63.
+She was survived by her partner, Debby.